pran-av/quartz/content/Vibhuti/Experiences/Multimedia Search for B2C EdTech Product.md

 # Results

+>[!success]
-The **user conversion to the root educational content increased between 5% to 15%** differing from dashboards to dashboards.
+>The **user conversion to the root educational content increased between 5% to 15%** differing from dashboards to dashboards.
 Live Class dashboards experienced the best conversions.

 ![[ILSearch_ux.mov|450]]
 # Mistakes we made